-The iOS 13 battery drain issue has been a frustrating one and affects a large number of users.
-If you are one of those users, here you will learn some of the tips to save battery on your iOS 13 running iPhone.
+The iOS 13 or the latest iOS 13.5.1 battery drain issue has been a frustrating one and affects a large number of users.
+If you are one of those users, here we’re trying to figure out some tips to fix the battery issue on iOS 13 running iPhone.

 Transfer, backup and manage iOS content in a smart way

 iOS 13 brings a plethora of new features with it such as the dark mode, the ability to sign-in using your Apple account, and so on.
 While the new features look really superb, there is a downside of iOS 13 as well.
 Some of the users who have updated their iPhones to iOS 13 and the latest iOS 13.5.1 complain that their battery now drains out much quicker than before.
 They reported that lots of apps like Apple Music are suffering from constant background activity, which drains more than 90% of battery.